ACAP Applauds Introduction of Medicaid and CHIP Continuous Quality Act in U.S. Senate

 Issue Brief | List of Issuers (Excel)

 A new ACAP analysis examines a comprehensive list of issuers offering Qualified Health Plans (QHP) in Marketplaces across the country and notes which issuers also offer health coverage through a Medicaid managed care plan in the same state.
-The analysis counts 287 separate QHP issuers in the 50 states and the District of Columbia, counting issuers once for each state in which they participate in a Marketplace.
+The analysis counts 286 separate QHP issuers in the 50 states and the District of Columbia, counting issuers once for each state in which they participate in a Marketplace.
+Of those 286 issuers, more than 4 in 10—117 overall—also offer coverage through a Medicaid MCO in the same state.
+This suggests that there is significant overlap between Marketplace plan offerings and Medicaid managed care in many states, which would help to limit the impact of “churn.”
+Read more >

 Four of the 10 Top-Ranked Medicaid Health Plans in the U.S. Are ACAP-Member Safety Net Health Plans